Dine and mingle with a Geisha at a Traditional Kaiseki restaurant

 Hanamachi and Kagai are words that interchangeably represent Japanese geisha districts.
 The words literally mean “flower town”.
 Hanamachi (or Kagai) contain various Okiya (where geisha live) and Ochaya (tea houses).

-Tokyo has six Hanamachi districts which are: Shimbashi, Akasaka, Asakusa, Yoshicho, Kagurazaka, and Mukojima.
+Tokyo has six geisha districts which are: Shimbashi, Akasaka, Kagurazaka, Yoshi-cho (old name of town in Ningyo-cho, Nihonbashi), Mukojima, and Asakusa.
 In each Hanamachi, Geisha are called Shimbashi geisha, Akasaka geisha, Asakusa geisha, and so on.
-Nowadays, the Tokyo Hanamachi of Shimbashi, Asakusa, and Kagurazaka are the most well known.
+Nowadays, the Tokyo Hanamachi of Shimbashi, Kagurazaka, and Asakusa are the most well known.

 Geisha in modern times

-In modern Japan, geisha are now a rare sight outside hanamachi.
+In modern Japan, geisha are now a rare sight outside hanamachi (or Kagai).
 In the 1920s, there were over 80,000 geisha in Japan, but today, there are far less.
-The exact number is unknown and is estimated to be from 1000 to 2000.
+The exact number is unknown and is estimated to be from 1,000 to 2,000.

 Geisha are expected to be single women; those who choose to marry must retire from the profession.
 It was traditional in the past for established geisha to take a danna, or patron.
 A danna was typically a wealthy man, sometimes married, who had the means to support the very large expenses related to a geisha’s traditional training and other costs.
 This sometimes occurs today as well, but very rarely.